-Fig. 2: Robotic platforms used in this work.
-From left to right, CAMBADA (RoboCup Middle Size league robotic soccer), NAO (RoboCup Standard Platform League soccer robot), CAMBADA@HOME (service robot for elderly and disabled people support - under test on RoboCup @HOME league) and autonomous driving.
+Fig. 2.
+Robotic platforms used in this work.
+From left to right, CAMBADA (RoboCup Middle Size league (MSL) robotic soccer) and NAO (RoboCup Standard Platform League (SPL) soccer robot).

 This paper is structured in five sections, the first of them being this introduction.
-Section 2 provides an overview on the most important colormetric parameters of digital cameras and the properties on the image that are related to each one.
+Section 2 provides an overview on the most important colormetric parameters of digital cameras and the properties of the image that are related to each one.
 Section 3 describes the proposed algorithm.
 In Section 4 the results and their discussion are presented.
 Finally, Section 5 concludes the paper.

-2. Configuration of the camera parameters
+2 Configuration of the Camera Parameters